tsvbits/tsvbits.github.io/src/pages/resume/index.md

 When working on a project I particularly care about continuous improvement bit by bit.
 I care about finding efficient and simple solutions.
-I care about making consistent interfaces that easy to use correctly and hard to use incorectly.
+I care about making consistent interfaces that easy to use correctly and hard to use incorrectly.

 I’m currently working at GrapeCity and just keep going.